Tattoo FAQs

 Do I have to be sober?

 I hate to break it to you, but yes.
 Believe me, you don’t want to be that person getting a drunk tattoo, it’s not a good look for anybody.
 You need to be able to communicate actively with your tattoo artist, not only about the content of your tattoo, but also your tolerance for being tattooed.
-Feel free to befriend Artisan staff into getting a drink with you after, though (especially the receptionist writing this, you’re buying, right?)

 Do you take walk-ins?